shivampatel887/A-Social-Network/README.md

-# bugnetwork
+# A Social Network
-It is a Social networking site with some of basic functionality.
+It is a networking website for a restricted group of people with some of basic functionality. mady by Suraj Kushwah